-Can Cats Eat Blueberries?
+Can Cats Eat Blueberry Extract?

-How to introduce cats to blueberries:
+How to Introduce Cats to Blueberries

-- Cut open to show moisture
+- Cut open the blueberry for your cat to smell

 - Mash to create a paste or pâté